 - © OSI : OSI, sierre-anniviers.ch

 A tracker is not made to relax by the fire!
 Therefore, a maximum amount of time will be spent in nature to search, identify, count and locate the tracks and indicators of wildlife!
-Then equipped with a backpack, warm clothes, a field notebook, binoculars, a GPS, a telescope and you’re ready to explore the great outdoors!
+Then equipped with a backpack, warm clothes, a field notebook, binoculars, a GPS, and a telescope, you’ll be ready to explore the great outdoors!

-When the weather is less appealing, we will still have something to do at LINABIO (our superb Naturalistic Biodiversity Identification Laboratory): classify our samples, check our identifications with the help of the large naturalist library, list our discoveries on a map ...
-And it will also reflect on the data collected to take stock of the progress of our project and better target our future research.
+When the weather is less appealing, we will still have something to do at LINABIO (our superb Naturalistic Biodiversity Identification Laboratory): classify our samples, check our identifications with the help of the large naturalist library, list our discoveries on a map...
+And we will also reflect on the data collected to take stock of the progress of our project and better target our future research.

-But even trackers need to relax: all this will be punctuated by a myriad of extra-scientific activities such as great games, parties, discovery workshops and other sports activities, not to mention hot chocolates to comfort our athletes!
+But even trackers need to relax: all this will be punctuated by myriad extra-scientific activities such as great games, parties, discovery workshops and sports activities, not to mention hot chocolates to comfort our athletes!

 - © OSI

 Sylvain Allombert is the scientific and technical manager of the “Biodiversita” Research Program Research Program Collaborate with scientific organizations.
 Actively take part in participative science research programs.
-All this is possible with our plankton discovery sailing expedition. and “Alpine Tracker” trips.
-His doctoral dissertation in ecology between France and Canada allowed him to discover his vocation: the popularization of scientific knowledge on Biodiversity.
-It is in an association that he will be able to develop his skills in this field, working with all types of public, from young children to professionals.
+All this is possible with our plankton discovery sailing expedition. and “Alpine Tracker” camps.
+His doctoral dissertation in ecology, conducted between France and Canada, allowed him to discover his vocation: the popularization of scientific knowledge on biodiversity.
+It is in an association that he came to develop his skills in this field, working with all types of people, from young children to professionals.

-On a naturalist level, he is unspecialized, having practiced ornithology, entomology or ecologist, also touching upon other areas such as botany, mammals, reptiles or amphibians.
+On a naturalist level, he is a generalist, having practiced ornithology, entomology and ecology, also touching upon other areas such as botany, mammals, reptiles and amphibians.

 Elise MARC, Paratriathlon award-winning champion

-Previous participant in science camps Science Camps Our science camps are vacation camps where your children will discover a scientific domain which speaks to them: astronomy, archaeology, marine ecology...
-At the same time the will be able to do various outdoor activities: archery, swimming, hiking.... with Objectif Sciences International
+Previous participant in Objectif Sciences International science camps Science Camps Our science camps are vacation camps where your children will discover a scientific domain which speaks to them: astronomy, archaeology, marine ecology...
+At the same time the will be able to do various outdoor activities: archery, swimming, hiking....

-The Val d’Anniviers is located south of Sierre (Switzerland), south-east of the canton of Valais, where the Rhone has its source.
+Val d’Anniviers is located south of Sierre (Switzerland), southeast of the canton of Valais, where the source of the Rhone is located.
 Valais is located east of Lake Geneva, after passing Geneva and Lausanne.

 To join us on this trip, you can: